Man who took Horizon Air plane from Sea-Tac Airport was quiet, well liked, says former co-worker

 Richard Russell was "a quiet guy.
 It seemed like he was well liked by the other workers," said Rick Christenson, an operational supervisor with Horizon Air who retired in May.
 "I feel really bad for Richard and for his family."

-The airline employee who took a plane from Sea-Tac Airport on Friday night and flew it throughout the Puget Sound region before crashing on an island has been identified as 29-year-old Richard Russell, according to multiple sources, including one in law enforcement.
+The airline employee who took a plane from Sea-Tac Airport on Friday night and flew it throughout the Puget Sound region before crashing on an island was 29-year-old Richard Russell, according to multiple sources, including one in law enforcement.

 “He was a quiet guy.
 It seemed like he was well liked by the other workers,” said Rick Christenson, an operational supervisor with the airline who retired in May.
 “I feel really bad for Richard and for his family.
 I hope they can make it through this.”

+Russell was presumed killed in the crash of the Horizon Air Q400 turboprop on Ketron Island, just west of Steilacoom.
+Investigators were searching the site Saturday.

-Russell worked as a member of Horizon’s tow team, Christenson said, and also helped handle baggage for the airline.
+Russell worked as a member of Horizon’s tow team, Christenson said, and helped handle baggage for the airline.

 Most Read Local Stories